forbesmiyasato/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/miyasato/README.txt

 start Date and time call began (24-hour time) end Date and time call ended (24-hour time) options are (options may appear in any order):
--print Prints a description of the new phone call -README Prints a README for this project and exits Date and time should be in the format: mm/dd/yyyy hh:mm
+-textFile file Where to read/write the phone bill -print Prints a description of the new phone call -README Prints a README for this project and exits Dates and times should be in the format: mm/dd/yyyy hh:mm

 The command line inputs must follow the interface above.